baronsengir007/Ai-Assistent-Nylas/week 2/README.md

 ## Overview

-This week, we'll explore three essential design patterns that are particularly useful when building applications with Large Language Models (LLMs):
+This week, we'll explore three essential design patterns that are particularly useful when building applications with LLMs:

 1. **Chain of Responsibility Pattern**: Passing requests along a chain of handlers
 2. **Strategy Pattern**: Defining a family of algorithms and making them interchangeable